guichristmann/MedievalSim/README.md

 - [x] Add custom markers for players and monsters.

-- [ ] Create monster markers based on their distance to the player(< 1km).
+- [ ] Add monsters to list/create markers only if they are near the player (< 1km).

-- [ ] Add monster encounter based on their positions relative to the players.
+- [x] Add monster encounter based on their positions relative to the players.

-- [ ] Add monster combat screen.
+- [x] Add monster combat screen.

+- [ ] Create combat system.

 - [ ] Some form of player customization (maybe).